ratwolfzero/hopalong_python/README.md

 If you select a very high value for 'num' ,the number of iterations, then the performance might decrease additionally due to memory swap use (RAM>>SSD).
 To compensate this float32 was selected as data type for the points-array.
 However, this is depending on your available System and RAM.
 Anyway 200_000_000 iterations are still easy with the advanced version.

+Remark: The hopalong_advanced_doc.py file is the same as hopalong_advanced but with DocString documentation/comments used as a basis to create the HTML documentation with pdoc.
+Open the HTML file with your preferred application.

 Have fun!